nhsx/open-cyber/index.md

   <h3 class="nhsuk-warning-callout__label">
     Important<span class="nhsuk-u-visually-hidden">:</span>
   </h3>
   <p>This project is currently in development.
-For more information please contact <a href="mailto:analytics-unit@nhsx.nhs.uk">analytics-unit@nhsx.nhs.uk</a>. <br>This is an exploratory piece leveraging open source data and widget tooling in R - it has not received formal QA. <br>Opinions expressed in this page are not representative of the views of NHSX and any content here should not be regarded as official output in any form.
-For more information about NHSX please visit our <a href="https://www.nhsx.nhs.uk/">official website.</a>.
+An overview of methodology and caveats are given below.
+For more information please contact <a href="mailto:analytics-unit@nhsx.nhs.uk">analytics-unit@nhsx.nhs.uk</a>. <br>Opinions expressed in this page are not representative of the views of NHS England and any content here should not be regarded as official output in any form.
+For more information about the NHS England Transformation Directorate please visit our <a href="https://www.nhsx.nhs.uk/">official website.</a>.
    </p>
 </div>